Getting Started with Blazor Dialog Component in Web App

 Add Syncfusion® Blazor Dialog component

-Add the Syncfusion® Blazor Dialog component in .razor file inside the Pages folder.
+Add the Syncfusion® Blazor Dialog component to a Razor page located under the Pages folder (e.g., Pages/Home.razor) in either the Server or Client project.
 If an interactivity location as Per page/component in the web app, define a render mode at top of the component, as follows:

 Interactivity location RenderMode Code